codemawax/Basic-ECS/README.md

 The EntityManager contains all three lists of entities, components and systems.

 The entities can retrieve their components by storing their IDs.
-The componens automatically register to the corresponding systems when added to an entity.
+The components automatically register to the corresponding systems when added to an entity.